v10networkscom/saltychat-docs/commands.md

-ChannelId | `uint64` | ID of the channel the client will be moved to ChannelPassword | `string` | Password of the channel SoundPack | `string` | The name of the sound pack that will be used for the instance
+ChannelId | `uint64` | ID of the channel the client will be moved to ChannelPassword | `string` | Password of the channel SoundPack | `string` | The name of the sound pack that will be used for the instance SwissChannelIds | `uint64[]` | IDs of neutral channels that can be joined, while the game instance is running

 Example:
 ```json